inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 # Async IO

-I've used my crate to implement a small but fully functional filetree reader/file contents search tool example.
+I've also used my crate to implement a small but fully functional filetree reader/file contents search tool example.
 It's fully async, with all the bells and whistles one might expect. [^grep_thingy_note].
-[You can find the source code here.](https://github.com/inanna-malick/recursion/blob/41b40a89d5f20fa86990db5d75f588d0e4674317/examples/grep.rs).
+[You can find the source code here.](https://github.com/inanna-malick/recursion/blob/main/examples/grep.rs).

 [^grep_thingy_note]: ok, so it just uses `tokio::fs` (which just calls std lib blocking functions to work with the file system) instead of something hand crafted with manual file handle management, but there's a good reason I didn't implement that: I didn't want to